aptmac/adoptium-jmc-copr/README.md

 Special thanks to the Adoptium team for providing easy access to builds of JMC.
 Please find below a list of releases currently supported in copr, and where to find the sources used to package them.

 ## Instructions for building in copr
+Check out the branch that you're interested in building: https://github.com/aptmac/adoptium-jmc-copr

 1. Use the included script to download the JMC Snapshot builds from Adoptium<br>
   `$ bash fetch-sources.sh`